Residence of a Trust

 - a share of a mutual fund trust,

-- trusts that are required under professional rules of conduct or the laws of Canada or a province to hold funds for the purpose of carrying on any activity that is regulated under those rules or laws, provided that the trust is not administered as a separate trust in respect of one or more clients (an exception is made for general trust accounts held by an attorney, but not for specific client accounts);
+- trusts that are required under rules of professional conduct or the laws of Canada or a province to hold funds for the purpose of carrying on any activity that is regulated under those rules or laws, provided the trusts are not administered as separate trusts for a particular client or particular clients (an exception is made for general trust accounts held by an attorney, but not for specific client accounts);

 - trusts that are registered charities;